SteavenGamerYT/steaven-best-guides/Linux/Icons/Gnome/README.md

 # Steaven Best Scripts
-Best Guide of Linux and Windows
+Best Guide for Linux and Windows

 # Ubuntu 18.04 Lts (or Above)